romanaumov/YouTube-Browser/README.md

     `config.py` - Reading environmental params into variables

     `data` - Directory with datasets.
 Contain two transcribed playlists in json format.
-    At current, the system is working with one of them - Audio Signal Processing for ML - dataset.
-    Unfortunately, I had no time to merge both playlists and ingest into elastic search.

     `logs` - Directory with logs.
 The system save logs for each container.

 `data_prep` - Directory for creating dataset

-    `The Sound of AI - transcripts` - Directory with transcripts of separate videos and temporary files, as well.
+    `The Sound of AI` - Directory with transcripts of separate videos, temporary files, and final datasets as well.

     `amazon_stt.py` - Script to send queries to Amazon Transcribe service for transcribing each video from playlist.

     `create_dataset.py` - Script for creating dataset (some operations for merging, asking LLM to generate questions, etc.)

+    `create_ground_truth_dataset.py` - Script for creating dataset (some operations for merging, asking LLM to generate questions, etc.)

     `download_audio.py` - Script for downloading audio tracks from YouTube.